NVIDIA data-center revenue in Q1 FY2027, up 92% year over year. Compute is $60.4bn of that; networking is the other $14.8bn.

 Reported API-priced monthly usage from Anthropic's comparable top tier.

-Sources: SemiAnalysis Tokenomics Model; Tom's Guide on SemiAnalysis subscription testing; Let's Data Science summary; SemiAnalysis, AI Dark Output.
+Sources: SemiAnalysis Tokenomics Model; Tom's Guide on SemiAnalysis subscription testing; Let's Data Science summary; SemiAnalysis, AI Dark Output; Tuhin Srivastava (Baseten), Stanford MS&E 435, lecture 7.
+The first three sources carry the $14k and $8k figures; the margin climb is Srivastava's, and he sells the service that delivers it.

 AI changes tasks first.
 Jobs and productivity statistics move later.